aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### Text Font Settings
-Параметры [Font] и [FontMode] позволяют настроить шрифт кодетекста. Параметр [FontMode] имеет два режима [Auto], в этом режиме настройки размера шрифта игнорируются и автоматически рассчитываются из размера самого штрихкода чтобы по-возможности кодетекст вместился в одну строку. В режиме [Manual] размер шрифта необходимо устанавливать вручную. Остальные параметры, как выбранный шрифт или его стили работают в обоих режимах.
 To customize the font of barcode text, the [*Font*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/font) and [*FontMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/fontmode) properties of class [*CodetextParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters) need to be initiated.
 By default, the *Font* property is set to Arial 5pt regular; it is ignored in the case when the *Auto* mode is set in the *FontMode* property.
-The *FontMOde* property allows adjusting the font size of barcode text.
+The *FontMode* property allows adjusting the font size of barcode text.
 If *FontMode* is set to "*Auto*", font size is calculated automatically based on the value of *xDimension* so that text should preferably fit into a single line.
 In contrast, the *Manual* mode implies setting font size by hand.
 It is recommended to set *FontMode.Auto* especially in *AutoSizeMode.Nearest* or *AutoSizeMode.Interpolation*.
 Other parameters, such as font style, are initialized similarly in both modes.
 The sample barcode images shown below have been generated using different font modes.

 |Font Setting Mode|Auto|Manual|